 - The sales to list price ratio remains extraordinarily high, heating to an average of 106.5% of asking.

 - Homes are selling at breakneck speed in an average of just 13 days on market.

-Before we begin, it’s important to recognize how much has changed since the beginning of March.
+Before we begin, it’s important to recognize how much has changed since March, 2020.
 Over time we will have a better grasp over the pandemic’s affect on the real estate market.
 For more on the impact of the pandemic on the market, check out my post titled Coronavirus impact on real estate sales.

 Almaden Valley Real Estate Market Conditions: Trends at a Glance